destroflyer/maniascript/docs/advanced/aliases.md

 ### Functions returning class instances

-As with API arrays, handling API functions and functions declared in your script behaves differently.
+As with API parameter arrays, handling API functions behaves differently from handling functions declared in your script.

 When you call an API function, the result will be a "simplified" alias.
-Those are unambiguous aliases referring to the objects `Id`, inside of an API-defined array.
+Those are unambiguous aliases referring to the objects `Id`, inside of an API-defined parameter array.

 ```ManiaScript
 // MyLabel is an alias to Page.MainFrame.Controls[IdOfTheFirstChildFound]